PeridexisErrant/DF-Walkthrough/chapters/chap04-crafts-farming.rst

 countermeasure.
 Here’s how you fix our current problem, and how prevent it from happening again:

-* Hit “d”.
+* Hit :kbd:`d`
-* Hit “n” for “Remove construction”.
+* Hit :kbd:`n` for :guilabel:`Remove Building`.
-* Select a single wall space and hit enter.
+* Select a single wall space and hit :kbd:`Enter`.
 * Once the wall space is removed you’ll have a gap.
 On the inside of the wall gap (where we don’t want our dwarf to stand), set a wall to be built that completely covers the gap.
 * Resume the game and then immediately pause it.
-* Hit “q” and move down each piece of your fake-wall and hit “s” to “Suspend construction” of each segment.
+* Hit :kbd:`q` and move down each piece of your fake-wall and hit :kbd:`s` to :guilabel:`Suspend Construction` of each segment.
 Dwarfs don’t like standing where buildings are due to be placed, so this means when our dwarf comes back to fill in the gap he won’t lock himself in again.

-Here’s how my gap and “fake” wall look.
+Here’s how my gap and 'fake' wall look.
 You can see my X over a fake wall segment, and on the right, the wall segment is suspended:

 .. image:: images/dftutorial59.png